AP sources: SolarWinds hack got emails of top DHS officials - WTMJ

 Rep. Pat Fallon, R-Texas, indicated at one of the hearings that a DHS secretary’s email had been hacked but did not provide additional detail.
 The AP was able to identify Wolf, who declined to comment other than to say he had multiple email accounts as secretary.

-DHS spokeswoman Sarah Peck said “a small number of employees’ accounts were targeted in the breach” and the agency “no longer sees indicators of compromise on our networks.”
+DHS spokesperson Sarah Peck said that “a small number of employees’ accounts were targeted in the breach” and that the agency “no longer sees indicators of compromise on our networks.”

 The recently approved stimulus package includes $650 million in new money for the Cybersecurity and Infrastructure Security Agency to harden the country’s cyber defenses.
 Federal officials said that amount is only a down payment on much bigger planned spending to improve threat detection.

-“We must raise our game,” Brandon Wales, who leads the cybersecurity agency, told a recent House committee hearing.
+“We must raise our game,” Brandon Wales, who leads the cybersecurity agency, said at a recent House committee hearing.

 The agency operates a threat-detection system known as Einstein.
 Its failure to detect the SolarWinds breach before it was discovered by a private security company alarmed officials.
 Eric Goldstein, the agency’s executive assistant director for cybersecurity, told Congress that Einstein’s technology was designed a decade ago and has “grown somewhat stale.”